web3-storage/web3.storage/packages/pinpin/README.md

 ## Running on Heroku

-Deploy using the `herkou` command.
+Deploy using the `heroku` command.
 Install the `heroku` cli and log in with `heroku login`.
 A Procfile is added to the root of the monorepo to define the `pinpin` process.
 It's a worker that should run on a single dyno.
 There is no `web` worker, which heroku assumes there will be, so we have to explicitly scale the dynos to make that the case.
 Deployment uses git, and you get `heroku` remote to push to, added to your repo automatically.

 Deploying from scratch looks like this: